bradyo/demo-async-raas-integration/README.md

 When running the application locally during development, we don't want to be unnecessarily bound to the RaaS API sandbox environment.
-Instead, we swap in a `StubRaasClient` so we can better control the behavior of the adapter and not be dependent on an external service during development.
-The `HttpRaasClient` adapter, which will be used in a production configuration, can be fully tested using the RaaS API sandbox environment.
+Instead, we swap in a `StubRaasClient` so we can better control the behavior of the adapter and not be dependent on an external service during development (see [OrderControllerWebTest.java](https://github.com/bradyo/demo-async-raas-integration/blob/master/src/test/java/demo/async_tangocard_integration/order/OrderControllerWebTest.java)).
+The `HttpRaasClient` adapter, which will be used in a production configuration, can be fully tested using the RaaS API sandbox environment (see [HttpRaasClientFunctionalTest](https://github.com/bradyo/demo-async-raas-integration/blob/master/src/test/java/demo/async_tangocard_integration/raas_client/HttpRaasClientFunctionalTest.java)).

 For application integration tests, we can control the application logic by plugging in different `RaasClient` "Adapters" with different runtime behaviors.
 This way we can simulate responses from the `RaasClient`